Tharunn-09/Environmental-Studies/README.md

-This is a project of CA-1 of environmental Studies
+This is a project of CA-1 of Environmental Studies

 Topic :- Waste Water Treatment